J4n-M44rt3n/Squeeze-a-ball/Documentation.md

 ## Credits

-In no particular order:
+In no particular order:<BR>
-Mireia Parets for graphic design and interface design Bugra Yildiz for software development
+Mireia Parets for graphic design and interface design<BR>
+Bugra Yildiz for software development<BR>
-Paulien Melis for knitting the actual sensors
+Paulien Melis for knitting the actual sensors<BR>
-Winston Mendeszoon for sensor research
+Winston Mendeszoon for sensor research<BR>
-Anna Pelgrim for interface design and user scenarios Jurre Ongering for coming up with the Name
+Anna Pelgrim for interface design and user scenarios<BR>
+Jurre Ongering for coming up with the Name<BR>
-Emma Pareschi for help with electronics and sensors Jan-Maarten Luursema for owning the problem
+Emma Pareschi for help with electronics and sensors<BR>
+Jan-Maarten Luursema for owning the problem